By the end of this section, you will be able to:

 Enzymes are large biological molecules, mostly composed of proteins, which are responsible for the thousands of metabolic processes that occur in living organisms.
 Enzymes are highly specific catalysts; they speed up the rates of certain reactions.
 Enzymes function by lowering the activation energy of the reaction they are catalyzing, which can dramatically increase the rate of the reaction.
 Most reactions catalyzed by enzymes have rates that are millions of times faster than the noncatalyzed version.
 Like all catalysts, enzymes are not consumed during the reactions that they catalyze.
 Enzymes do differ from other catalysts in how specific they are for their substrates (the molecules that an enzyme will convert into a different product).
 Each enzyme is only capable of speeding up one or a few very specific reactions or types of reactions.
 Since the function of enzymes is so specific, the lack or malfunctioning of an enzyme can lead to serious health consequences.
 One disease that is the result of an enzyme malfunction is phenylketonuria.
 In this disease, the enzyme that catalyzes the first step in the degradation of the amino acid phenylalanine is not functional (Figure 21.21).
 Untreated, this can lead to an accumulation of phenylalanine, which can lead to intellectual disabilities.

 Kevlar (Figure 21.22) is a synthetic polymer made from two monomers 1,4-phenylene-diamine and terephthaloyl chloride (Kevlar is a registered trademark of DuPont).
-Kevlar’s first commercial use was as a replacement for steel in racing tires.
-Kevlar is typically spun into ropes or fibers.
+The material was developed by Susan Kwolek while she worked to find a replacement for steel in tires.
+Kwolek's work involved synthesizing polyamides and dissolving them in solvents, then spinning the resulting solution into fibers.
+One of her solutions proved to be quite different in initial appearance and structure.
+And once spun, the resulting fibers were particularly strong.
+From this initial discovery, Kevlar was created.
 The material has a high tensile strength-to-weight ratio (it is about 5 times stronger than an equal weight of steel), making it useful for many applications from bicycle tires to sails to body armor.